Abc-Arbitrage/Zebus/README.md

 A command is sent to a peer asking for an action to be performed (ex: `SaveMyBusinessObjectCommand`).

+### Message Handler

+A class deriving from `IMessageHandler<T>` will be scanned by the bus and will be used to handle messages of the `T` kind on reception.

 ### Bus

-The piece of code where the magic happens, the methods that you will use the most are `Publish(IEvent)` and `Send(ICommand)`.
+The piece of code that is the point of entry to use Zebus, the methods that you will use the most are `Publish(IEvent)` and `Send(ICommand)`.

 ## A quick demo

 On startup, the bus will scan your assemblies for message handlers and notify the other peers that you are interested by those messages.
-When a peer publishes a message, it will know who handles them and send the messages directly to the correct recipients.
+When a peer publishes a message, it will use the Directory to know who handles it and send the message directly to the correct recipients.

 ### Receiver
 ```csharp